 The Faculty of Health, Engineering and Science is located on ECU’s Joondalup and Mount Lawley campuses and is fortunate to have access to many state-of-the-art facilities ensuring our students and researchers have access to the latest equipment within their fields.
 Some of our facilities include:

 We are proud to be recognised as home to the Electron Research Institute, ECU Security Research Institute and the Edith Cowan University Health and Wellness Institute.
-We are also home to many highly productive research centres and groups including the Centre for Communications Engineering Resarch, the Centre for Ecosystem Management and the Child Health Promotion Research Centre.
+We are also home to many highly productive research centres and groups including the Centre for Communications Engineering Research, the Centre for Ecosystem Management and the Centre for Exercise and Sports Science Research.
 Our researchers are encouraged to explore the benefits of cross-disciplinary research, an approach that has already yielded benefits.